 “ I’m gonna get huge!”

-The reality is that most teenage boys want to get muscular.
-There’s no way around that.
+The reality is that most teenage boys want to get muscular and they want to learn how to sustain muscle growth.
+There’s no shortcut for that knowledge.
 And many take desperate measures to get there including the intake of anabolic steroids.

 Teenage boys can’t build muscle until the age of 14.
 Their testosterone is way too low, not that different from girls at that age.
 Training before this stage should focus on body weight exercises like push-ups, pull-ups and sit-ups and less on weight training.